The Suffragist’s Sex-Crazed Kid Sister

 Rena Shattuck, editor of the Petalumian newspaper, saw an opportunity with the race.
 Given the large number of guests coming to town, Petaluma would need to put its best foot forward.
 But there was a problem.
 The two local parks where Fourth of July festivities were traditionally held, were complete eyesores, littered with garbage, overgrown with weeds, and even trampled by livestock.
 Shattuck proposed that if money was going to be invested in building a racetrack, money should also be spent on tidying up the parks.

 It was not the first time the issue of the derelict parks had been raised.
-Main Street Plaza (now Penry Park) and D Street Plaza (now Walnut Park) had been points of contention since 1852, when Petaluma’s first city planner, the squatter Garrett Keller, established Main Street Plaza in his street layout for the new town.
+Main Street Plaza (now Penry Park) and D Street Plaza (now Walnut Park) had been points of contention since 1852, when Petaluma’s first city planner, the squatter George Keller, established Main Street Plaza in his street layout for the new town.
 As Petaluma built up around the plaza, local businessmen, unable to imagine a piece of prime real estate in the heart of the downtown that was protected from development, declared the plaza “a waste and a nuisance.”

 The city’s board of trustees—precursors to today’s city council—agreed.
 Over the years they had tried selling the plaza to either raise money for straightening the river or else to turn it into something “useful,” by which they meant a business block, a city hall, a courthouse, a jail, a schoolhouse, or the usual city hall default option, a parking lot.
 In the meantime, they left the plaza barren, refusing to allocate taxpayer money toward planting trees, building paths and benches, or even supplying water for grass.
 Their intransigence continued for more than forty years.